1873 Spanish general election: Overview

-Under the 1873 Agreement declaring the Republic as the form of Government, the Spanish Cortes envisaged under the 1869 Constitution were reassembled as a National Assembly in a joint and permanent session of both the Congress of Deputies and the Senate.
-The electoral law of the Democratic Sexennium remained in force, with several amendments, including the abolition of the Senate and the conversion of the Congress into a constituent assembly.
+Under the 1873 Republic proclamation, the Spanish Cortes conceived in the 1869 Constitution were reassembled as a National Assembly in a joint session of both the Congress of Deputies and the Senate.
+The electoral and procedural rules of the Democratic Sexennium remained in force with amendments, including the Senate's abolition and the Congress's conversion into a constituent assembly.